June 13, 14, 15, 2014

 What will you see at the UKC Premier dog show?

-New this year ...
-United Kennel Club welcomes Barn Hunt and NoseWork.
+Back by popular demand ...
+United Kennel Club welcomes back Barn Hunt and NoseWork.
 Be sure to check them out!

 Barn Hunt is a rat hunting game for all breeds of dogs.
 In Barn Hunt, dogs race the clock to locate rats (safely enclosed in aerated tubes) hidden in a straw/hay bale maze.
 It’s a timed event with 3 different height sizes.
 Teams can get titles, placements, and championships.